Surgical management of Epilepsy

 Are you suffering from epilepsy?

 Don’t worry!
 You can get effective treatment for epilepsy at Dr. Rao’s Hospital, Guntur.
 We are one of the best neurology hospitals in Guntur.
-We have experienced neurosurgeons such as Dr. Mohana Rao Patibandla, who is a fellowship-trained epilepsy surgeon from the USA.
-Our hospital in Guntur provides solutions for all neurological disorders including epilepsy.
+We have experienced neurosurgeons like Dr. Mohana Rao Patibandla, a fellowship-trained epilepsy surgeon from the USA.
+Our hospital in Guntur provides solutions for all neurological disorders, including epilepsy.

 This article discusses the treatment options for epilepsy.
-But before we discuss the treatment options, first let us discuss the causes of epilepsy.
+But before we discuss the treatment options, first, let us first examine the causes of epilepsy.

 What are the Causes of Epilepsy?

-Genetics: Genetic factors are one of the causes of epilepsy.
-Epilepsy is more common in those who have certain genes.
+1. Genetics: Genetic factors are one of the causes of epilepsy.
+Epilepsy is more common in those who have specific genes.

 What are the symptoms of epilepsy?